discsim/frank/docs/install.rst

 ################

-If you cloned the source repo and you have `py.test <https://docs.pytest.org/en/latest/>`_, just run it from the code's root directory (it takes ~5 sec),
+If you cloned the source repo and you have `py.test <https://docs.pytest.org/en/latest/>`_, run it from the code's root directory (it takes ~5 sec),

 .. code-block:: bash